JonelBriones/JonelBriones/README.md

 👋 Hello!

 My name is Jonel (Joe-nel)
-I am currently a student at Coding Dojo Bootcamp where I will be learning the prcoess of Full Stack!
+I am currently a student at Coding Dojo Bootcamp where I will be learning the process of Full Stack!

 I have completed Webfundamentals such as how to construct a simple static website.
 Currently learning Python,MySQL and Flask.